 Cancel orders are raised in the customer subscription screen - see Managing Customers for details.

 Allocate / Unallocate

 These orders allocate/unallocate devices and licenses to/from a single customer site.
-On completion, this may activate or deactivate widgets on the site dashboard for the customer.
+On completion, this may activate or deactivate widgets on the site portal for the customer.